Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 • they become active participants in the learning process of their children, fathers and mothers feel like “good parents” because they contribute to learning and acquire new skills.

-Development tasks:
+Development objectives:

 • ensuring the psychological well-being and health of children;

-• development of cognitive abilities of children;
+• development of children's cognitive abilities;

 • development of creative imagination;